vivithemage/dns-historian/README.md

 DNS Historian
 -------------

-DNS Historian takes a hostname, periodically looks up common record types (NS, MX, A, TXT, CNAME, AAAA) and record them as flatfiles in json format.
+DNS Historian takes a hostname, periodically looks up common record types (NS, MX, A, TXT, CNAME, AAAA) and records them as flatfiles in json format.

 *Add a domain (example.com) using:*